manjunath031984/gcp-compute-instance/README.md

 - Explicit `depends_on` so IAM roles are applied before the compute instance is created
 - No hardcoded values — all configurable values are variables with sensible defaults
 - Type specifications and descriptions for all variables
-- Remote state stored in GCS for team collaboration and state locking
+- Remote state stored in GCS for team collaboration and state locking.

 ## Troubleshooting